yuxiangtan/SimStr/README.md

 ref_tb: generally, it is same as strs.csv in step 1, see Ecoli_strs.csv as example

 Note, if the connection was not good enough, the download may be broken and report the error like: "gzip: GCF_000017765.1_ASM1776v1_genomic.fna.gz: invalid compressed data--format violated"

+Also note that, the parsnp will randomly pick a strain as root, which sometimes will give out error.
+Generally, you can just rerun the parsnp command.